pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ## MultiDiffusion

-**Note: [The latest sampler by Google](https://energy-based-model.github.io/reduce-reuse-recycle/) seems to achieve better results than MultiDiffusion.
-We will integrate that sampler into our extension.**
+Note: [The latest sampler by Google](https://energy-based-model.github.io/reduce-reuse-recycle/) seems to achieve **theoretically** better results in local control than MultiDiffusion.
+We are investigating their differences and may provide an implementation in this repo.

 ****